Miyakawa Sae: 2017

-2018-2019
+2018–2019

 Miyakawa placed sixth in the all-around at both the All-Japan Championships and the NHK Cup.
 Then at the All-Japan Event Championships, she placed seventh on both the vault and the floor exercise.

 Coaching controversy

 On 15 August 2018, the Japanese Gymnastics Federation indefinitely suspended Miyakawa's lifelong coach, Yuto Hayami, and banned him from the National Training Center after a whistleblower reported Hayami's violent coaching tactics on 11 July.
 The Japanese Gymnastics Federation found that Hayami had repeatedly employed violence towards Miyakawa during training including slapping her face and dragging her body from September 2013 until May 2018.
 Although Miyakawa confirmed that her coach had hit her, she spoke out against the suspension and said that the behavior was Hayami's way of "remotivating" her.
-Miyakawa accused the head of the women’s national gymnastics team, Chieko Tsukahara, of power harassment and speculated that her coach was only banned so that Miyakawa would move to the Asahi Mutual Life Insurance Club, where Tsukahara is the head coach.
+Miyakawa accused the head of the women's national gymnastics team, Chieko Tsukahara, of power harassment and speculated that her coach was only banned so that Miyakawa would move to the Asahi Mutual Life Insurance Club, where Tsukahara is the head coach.

-Miyakawa was initially selected to compete at the 2018 World Championships, but she withdrew following the her coach's suspension.
+Miyakawa was initially selected to compete at the 2018 World Championships, but she withdrew following her coach's suspension.
 She initially stepped away from the sport, but she returned to competition at the 2019 All-Japan Championships for the Takasu Clinic Club.
 However, she injured her right ankle during the qualification round, and she did not compete for the rest of the year.

-2020-2021
+2020–2021

 Miyakawa returned to competition in September 2020 at the All-Japan Championships where she finished twenty-second in the all-around.
 In April 2021, she finished twentieth in the all-around at the 2021 All-Japan Championships.
 Then at the NHK Cup, she finished eighteenth in the all-around.
 At the All-Japan Event Championships, she won the bronze medal on the floor exercise behind Aiko Sugihara and Chiaki Hatakeda.
 She was not named to Japan's team for the delayed 2020 Olympics.

+2024

+Miyakawa announced her retirement in July 2024 after competing at the Kantō regional championships but failing to qualify for the All-Japan Artistic Gymnastics Championships.
+She said she would work to grow gymnastics and coach children.